 - i.
-Folllow up cultures are to be done at the month 9,13, 18, 22, 26, and 39 in case of extension.
+Follow up cultures are to be done at the week 9,13, 18, 22, 26, and 39 (in case of extension).
 However, if patients on BPaLM show clinical deterioration or no improvement by 9 weeks, send an additional specimen for smear, rapid molecular test, C&DST to all drugs at 9 weeks. - ii.
 At any point, after 9 weeks, if the patient is not improving clinically or radiologically, send sputum/ EPTB specimen for C&DST and refer the patient to N/DDR-TBC. - iii.
 Interruptions: All possible efforts should be made to support the patient and manage the adverse events to ensure uninterrupted treatment and intake of all medicines in the regimen.
 However, when severe toxicity occurs, the medicine should be stopped.

 - a.
 In case of treatment interruptions and extended treatment duration to make up for missed doses, it is necessary for patients to complete the 26 weeks of prescribed doses within 30 weeks and for patients in whom treatment is extended, it is necessary to complete 39 weeks of prescribed doses within 43 weeks. - b.
 If above conditions are not fulfilled, the patient may be declared as treatment failed and considered for an appropriate treatment regimen change at the N/DDR-TBC. - iv.
-Missed Doses: Patient must complete 26 weeks (182 days) / 39 weeks (273 days) of treatment period with all core medicines i.e., B, Pa, L. In case of missed doses in BPaLM regimen, the following general guidance should be considered: - a.
-Patient must be resumed and complete the BPaLM course by prolonging the treatment duration for number of missed doses of any core drugs in the regimen i.e., B, Pa, L in the following conditions: - Consecutive treatment interruption of up to two weeks or - Non-consecutive cumulative treatment interruption of up to four weeks
+Missed Doses: Patient must complete 26 weeks (182 days) / 39 weeks (273 days) of treatment period with all core medicines i.e., B, Pa, L. In case of missed doses of any of core drugs in BPaLM regimen, the following general guidance should be considered: - a.
+Patient must be resumed and complete the BPaLM course by prolonging the treatment duration of all drugs by doses missed in the following conditions: - Consecutive treatment interruption up to two weeks or - Non-consecutive cumulative treatment interruption up to four weeks